EliahKagan/works/resources/sh-resources.md

 come in handy include awk, sed, and (less frequently) bc.
 Those commands are required by POSIX (though in practice bc is often not installed).
-General- purpose scripting languages that come in handy include Python and Perl (which aren't required by POSIX but are usually installed on Unix-like systems).
+General- purpose scripting languages that come in handy include Python and Perl (which aren&lsquo;t required by POSIX but are usually installed on Unix-like systems).
 Mind the difference between Python 2 and Python 3.
-Even if you know your shell and don't know a scripting language that would be good for your task if you did know it, it's STILL often better to learn a bit of the scripting language and use it.
-Although there's quite a bit that can be done in &ldquo;pure shell,&rdquo; at least with feature-rich shells like Bash, this is an unidiomatic and typically inferior way to write shell scripts.
+Even if you know your shell and don&lsquo;t know a scripting language that would be good for your task if you did know it, it&lsquo;s STILL often better to learn a bit of the scripting language and use it.
+Although there&lsquo;s quite a bit that can be done in &ldquo;pure shell,&rdquo; at least with feature-rich shells like Bash, this is an unidiomatic and typically inferior way to write shell scripts.
 &ldquo;Knowing&rsquo; shell scripting means knowing how to use common external commands like those mentioned above, though for language interpreters that is not necessarily the same as really knowing them as whole languages.
 In effect, the &ldquo;standard library&rdquo; of the shell command language consists of all the other utilities that POSIX requires to be present.
-The POSIX toolset is big enough that it is easy to get dispirited about knowledge one doesn't (or doesn't yet) possess, but remember that even partial proficiency goes a long way.
+The POSIX toolset is big enough that it is easy to get dispirited about knowledge one doesn&lsquo;t (or doesn&lsquo;t yet) possess, but remember that even partial proficiency goes a long way.
 That shells are glue languages mandates familiarity with standard external commands but also makes it far less important than it otherwise would be to keep sharp on the arcane technicalities that plague the shells themselves.

 ## HackerRank (for practice only)

-I don't recommend HackerRank as an initial learning resource for shell scripting, but once you have some familiarity, you can try doing all the &ldquo;Linux Shell&rdquo; exercises.
+I don&lsquo;t recommend HackerRank as an initial learning resource for shell scripting, but once you have some familiarity, you can try doing all the &ldquo;Linux Shell&rdquo; exercises.
 Also, many (perhaps all) of the Regex exercises, in the Applications subdomain, can be used for Bash scripting